DisplacedVertices/cmssw-usercode/MFVNeutralino/test/OverlayVertices/readme.txt

-OverlayTracks: run on all pairs (a,b) of one-vertex events.
-Take vertex tracks from event b (stored in minitrees) and add them to vertex or seed tracks (i.e. those that ended up in the vertex + extra) from event a (stored in edm files), run the vertexer, and plot whether two vertices survived as a function of dvv.
+OverlayTracks: run on all pairs (A,B) of one-vertex events.
+Take vertex tracks from event B--those stored in minitrees--and add them to vertex or seed tracks, i.e. those that ended up in the vertex + extra from event A--stored in edm files.
+Then run the vertexer, and plot whether two vertices survived as a function of dvv.

+Technical pieces other than the scripts described in Workflow below:

+- SkimmedTracks: used elsewhere, but this gets run to make small edm input files that contain only the beamspot and seed tracks for the events we want.

+- OverlayVertexTracks: reads all the events+tracks from the minitree in ctor, and then per edm event input, produces a new set of tracks from the vertices or events B.

+  Currently this works on MC only--have to understand how to move for the beamspot first, maybe we don't care and just let dvv be what it is?
+Reduces statistics, but we have a lot...
+Minitrees are beamspot subtracted

-Since we vertex in 3D, there are a few models for moving vertex b tracks in z.
-There's also the idea to rotate the tracks in x or p space but it doesn't seem to work yet.
+  Since we vertex in 3D, there are a few models for moving vertex B tracks in z: deltapv; to move tracks in z by the difference between PV B and A; deltasv, to move tracks from B to same z as the SV in A;

-Also only works on MC so far--have to understand how to move for the beamspot first, maybe we don't care?
+  and deltasvgaus, to do the same but put a little gaussian smearing on that.
+Get the width from MC or data if you dare.

+  "rest_of_event" is whether to also take along all seed tracks from event B instead of just those from vertex B.

+  There's also the idea to rotate the tracks in x or p space but it crashed last time I (JMT) tried it.
+Maybe I didn't get the jacobians right...

+  Prescales are used to turn down the *billion* pairs that you can have at low dvv to not waste cpu time.
+(Don't know yet if we sufficiently integrate over all the track/detector space with those billion pairs, though.)

+  Doubles for truth about vertex A and B are also put in the event for Histos below.

+- Vertexer was modified to take a "second track source" so that you get all seed tracks from event A and the ones OverlayVertexTracks produced.
+The rest of the vertexing algorithm proceeds normally.

+- OverlayVertexHistos uses the output of Vertexer and the truth doubles to make h_dvv/d3d denominator for all pairs, and numerator
+  for:
+  - where Vertexer came back with any two vertices;
+  - ditto, but each passes the min ntracks requirement;
+  - where Vertexer found two vertices in the same spots within our position resolution;
+  - ditto, but require the vertices to have the same number of tracks as before;
+  - ditto, but require the vertices to have at least the same number of tracks as before;
+  - where Vertexer found two vertices with the same tracks, not just by number of tracks.
+  I consider the last one the figure of merit.

+- Plotting scripts divide the numerator/denominator and extract h_efficiency.

 Workflow: "run" below means "read, edit+update as needed, test